If every vertical line intersects with a graph at only one point, the graph represents a function.

 Within the “U” shapes, the line test is passed.
 But what about the point between these shapes?

 These values, where the function is not defined, are called asymptotes.
 Don’t apply the line test to these points.

 All you need to worry about is the “U” shapes, and these pass so the graph is a function!

-Vertical Line Test Worksheets Free Printable Downloads
+Vertical Line Test Worksheets Free Printables

 To Sum Up (Pun Intended!)

 A vertical line test is a visual tool that determines whether a relationship is a function.

 A graph is a function only if it passes the test – if every vertical line intersects the graph only at one point.

 Any graph that fails the test isn’t really a function, it’s a general relation in disguise!
 Functions must be either one-to-one or many-to-one.

 As you worked through the problem sheet and worked examples, you probably noticed that the more familiar functions really are functions.